-• Difficulty paying attention to detail and making careless mistakes.
+• Difficulty paying close attention to details or making careless mistakes.

 • Trouble sustaining attention in tasks or play activities.

-• Appearing not to listen when spoken to directly.
+• Seems not to listen when spoken to directly.

-• Failing to follow through on instructions and complete tasks.
+• Fails to follow through on instructions and fails to finish schoolwork, chores, or duties in the workplace.

 • Difficulty organizing tasks and activities.